Tondorf/AntServer/README.md

 Each round is terminated by the 'turn' message (see below).

 Clients send messages to the server to act via the TCP/IP link.
-The objects (inhabitants and sugar) are sent with every turn to the clients.
+The objects (inhabitants and sugar and toxin) are sent with every turn to the clients.

+The map spawns with both sugar and toxin in the middle.

-Ants automatically pick up sugar when walking on it and automatically deliver it when they reach their homebase.
+Ants automatically pick up sugar/toxin when walking on it, can not drop it on their own, and automatically deliver it when reaching any base.

-Atomic waste is still work in progress.
+Sugar grants points to the base where it is delived and toxin does the opposite.

+Visualizer:
+- Homebases = grey
+- Sugar = white
+- Toxin = green
+- Ants = red
+- Ants carrying sugar = magenta
+- Ants carrying toxin = cyan

 A client connection works as follows:
 ```